 The Sport Management major prepares students for business-related careers in the sport field.
 Sport management majors choose from a variety of on- and off-campus internship opportunities.

 The King Health and Physical Education Center serves as the focal point for the Health and Human Performance Department and the varsity sports program at Emory & Henry.
-Having undergone a $2 million addition in 2000, the King Center features a 2,200-seat gymnasium used extensively for basketball and volleyball, a junior Olympic swimming pool, the state-of-the-art Gibson Fitness Center, two handball courts, areas for training, locker rooms, classrooms, offices, and the Porterfield Lounge.
+Having undergone a $2 million addition in 2000, the King Center features a 2,200-seat gymnasium used extensively for basketball and volleyball, a junior Olympic swimming pool, the state-of-the-art Gibson Fitness Center, two handball courts, athletic training clinic, locker rooms, classrooms, offices, and the Porterfield Lounge.

 Other campus athletic facilities are the Fred Selfe Stadium, DeVault Baseball Field, the Richardson Tennis Courts, an outdoor beach volleyball court, measured fitness trails, disc golf course, and a nine-hole Charles Lynch Golf Links.
 A renovated Martin-Brock Student Center provides an additional gymnasium, a game room, and two wellness areas.